mocnik-science/measures-rest-oshdb-app/backend/docs/measureSOAP.md

 average()
 ```

-If one wants to manually perform computations on all lenghts of highways, this can be done as follows:
+If one wants to manually perform computations on all lengths of highways, this can be done as follows:

 ```java
 osmTag("highway")